 In earlier times the two green gemstones, emerald and peridot, were often confused with each other.

-It is thought that Cleopatra’s ‘emerald’ collection could well have actually been the peridot gemstone.
+It is thought that Cleopatra’s ‘emerald’ collection could well have actually been peridot gemstone instead.

-Similarly in Cologne Cathedral some substantial 200-carat gemstones which were originally believed to have been emerald were, you’ve guessed it … peridot.
+Similarly in Cologne Cathedral some substantial 200-carat gemstones which were originally believed to have been emerald were actually, you’ve guessed it … peridot!

 The most prized colour for Peridot is the lime-green colour with no brown or yellow hue.